 Computer Science sessions are often held in a large lab with more than one tutor or PhD student in attendance.
 You may choose to disclose your autism to your tutor and arrange to sit in the same seat each week, so that you work with one tutor every time.

 Often the tutor will provide printed handouts to go alongside the session; you may find it helpful to get a copy of the handout before the lesson, so that you can familiarise yourself with the content before you are presented with it in class.
 Some tutors may pre-record their lesson and present it as a video for you to work through at your own pace, others might demonstrate the process and then leave you to apply what you have learned to a task.
+You can arrange for these adjustments to form part of your DAP (Disability Access Plan).

 One way to minimise stress is to make sure that you have all the necessary equipment to hand, especially if you are expected to provide your own.
 You may need headphones or a graphics tablet for example.